Sam Toland currently serves as our Co-op Secretary.

 Finance, Audit & Risk Committee

-This committee has been set up to bring more financial expertise into the CB’s oversight of our Co-op’s affairs.
+This committee has been set up to bring additional financial expertise into the CB’s oversight of our Co-op’s affairs.
 Martin Nolan, an experience chartered accountant and someone with an enduring relationship with the Co-op has graciously accepted the position of Chair.

-If you have any experience in finance, audit or risk management and have an interest in getting involved, please reach out to me at firstname.lastname@example.org with an expression of interest.
+If you have any experience in finance, audit or risk management and have an interest in getting involved, please reach out to me at email@example.com with an expression of interest.
+Just a few lines on your background, and why you are interested in getting involved.

 Nomination & Governance Committee